As attempt of illegal organ procurement case to the UK picks up speed, those covering it should avoid using the sensationalist playbook

 Indeed, NHS Blood and Transplant provides transparent information about Organ donation laws with crystal clear explanation of how the system works in the United Kingdom.

-And thus, that the people involved failed to persuade medics (paragraph four) to carry out the procedure could be emphasised instead of giving in to the temptation of sensationalist angles about illegality, plots, bribes, etc., one can find in the coverage - even that of news outlets known to adhere to strong journalistic ethics
+And thus, that the people involved failed to persuade medics (paragraph four) to carry out the procedure could be emphasised instead of giving in to the temptation of sensationalist angles about illegality, plots, bribes, etc., one can find in the coverage - even that of news outlets known to adhere to strong journalistic ethics.

-the case, as illustrated by this recent BBC report
+Court proceedings guarantee renewed attention to the case, as illustrated by this recent BBC report) |

 When the story was first covered by The Daily Mail online, the reporter highlighted that a London doctor had rejected the procedure, but use of the expression "organ-harvesting parents", which paraphrased a prosecutors' statements, suggests the coverage stemmed from the sensationalist playbook.